openmarmot/mdata3/README.md

 ### Install
 - get the code
 - pip install pyotp --user
+- you may need to adjust the path_to_editor variable to match your system setup and preferences
 - python mdata3
 - enter the passphrase you want to use
 - if you want to clear your data and start over just delete the two data files